meteor/docs/source/api/accounts.md

 instance, if you are running Meteor behind a proxy server, `$ROOT_URL` should be the externally-accessible URL, not the URL inside your proxy).

-<h3 id="manual-settings-configuration">Manual configuring settings</h3>
+<h3 id="manual-settings-configuration">Manual settings configuration</h3>

-You can use key loginServiceConfiguration to edit settings collection, for example:
+You can use `Accounts.loginServiceConfiguration` to view and edit the settings collection:

 ```js
 Accounts.loginServiceConfiguration.find();